 Think of a Kasey you treated following a case of internet bullying.
 Would the Other Shoes technique help your internet bully begin to think of the victim as another person who has a life and feeling the internet bully can understand?

-On this track, we have discussed the final step in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we have discussed the final step in the evaluation stage for dealing with an incident of internet bullying.
 This final step is to explore potential feelings as seen from the other participant’s point of view.

-On the next track, we will discuss the first two steps in the Direct Intervention stage.
+In the next section, we will discuss the first two steps in the Direct Intervention stage.
 These two steps are decide on individual therapy needs, and have individual discussions of common concerns.